Harold Wilson: Education

 Higher education held special significance for a Labourite of Wilson's generation, given its role in both opening up opportunities for ambitious youth from working-class backgrounds and enabling Britain to seize the potential benefits of scientific advances.
 Under the first Wilson government, for the first time in British history, more money was allocated to education than to defence.
 Wilson continued the rapid creation of new universities, in line with the recommendations of the Robbins Report, a bipartisan policy already in train when Labour took power.

 Wilson's government created the Open University, to give adults who had missed out on tertiary education a second chance through part-time study and distance learning.
+Due to his own attachment to higher education, Wilson himself was immensely proud of it, describing it as a 'brain-child' that he had been toying with since the early 1960s.

 Wilson's record on secondary education was motivated by growing pressure for the abolition of the selective principle underlying the "eleven-plus", and replacement with comprehensive schools which would serve the full range of children (see the article 'grammar schools debate').
 Comprehensive education became Labour Party policy.
 From 1966 to 1970, the proportion of children in comprehensive schools increased from about 10% to over 30%.

 In 1968, Wilson's first government reluctantly decided it could not fulfil its long-held promise to raise the school leaving age to 16, because budget cuts left it unable to fulfil the investment required in infrastructure, such as tens of thousands of new classrooms and teachers.

 Overall, public expenditure on education rose as a proportion of GNP from 4.8% in 1964 to 5.9% in 1968, and the number of teachers in training increased by more than a third between 1964 and 1967.
 The percentage of students staying on at school after the age of sixteen increased similarly, and the student population increased by over 10% each year.
 Pupil-teacher ratios were also steadily reduced.
 As a result of the first Wilson government's educational policies, opportunities for the working-class were improved; overall access to education in 1970 was broader than in 1964.